HsienChing/ML_DL_project_State_Estimation_of_Li-ion_Batteries/README.md

 # About the project

-Use Machine Learning (ML) / Deep Learning (DL) to study the state of Li-ion batteries.
+**Use Machine Learning (ML) / Deep Learning (DL) to study the state of Li-ion batteries.**

+State estimation of lithium-ion (Li-ion) batteries is not an easy task in the traditional theoretical framework.
+Especially for packed battery cells containing thousands of cells, the thermo-effect, aging, and high C-rate charging/discharging make the state estimation more difficult.

+Data-driven approaches, such as Machine Learning (ML) / Deep Learning (DL), become an appropriate pathway to deal with the state estimation (e.g., state of charge (SOC) and state of health (SOH)).

+In this project, `time series forecasting` using `TensorFlow` is demonstrated to estimate the states of Li-ion batteries.

 ![Jupyter Notebook](https://img.shields.io/badge/jupyter-%23FA0F00.svg?style=for-the-badge&logo=jupyter&logoColor=white)
 ![Python](https://img.shields.io/badge/python-3670A0?style=for-the-badge&logo=python&logoColor=ffdd54)